pgrady3/music-compression-web/README.md

 ## Compression using time-domain autoencoder

 Our model performs 8x compression for audio samples.
+We visualize the latent space of autoencoder, as it helps demonstrate what the model has learned.

 **Latent space**
 Samples from the test set: